paulosuzart/sw/README.md

 # sw

-A tiny lib with just a sliding-window [reactor](https://github.com/reactor) (if I can really name it like this) built on top of [meltdown](https://github.com/clojurewerkz/meltdown)
+A tiny lib with just a sliding-window [reactor](https://github.com/reactor) (if I can really name it like this) built on top of [meltdown](https://github.com/clojurewerkz/meltdown).

 ## Usage

-    ; Create an ordinary reactor to serve as the event input for the window (def tickets (mr/create))
+    ; Create an ordinary reactor to serve as the event input for the window.
+    ; Suppose this reactor will handle ecommerce tickets.
+    (def tickets (mr/create))

     ; Create the actuall window